GoogleCloudPlatform/developer-journey-app/infra/README.md

 The following are the main resources that will be set up for you.

 * [Cloud Build]
+* [Cloud Build Triggers]
 * [Cloud Deploy]

 ## Getting started

-This assumes that you have the following services already existing in your current Google Cloud Platform.
+These instructions assume that you have an existing operational [Cloud Run Service] and the following resources:
-If your project does fit these requirements, Continue to the [CI/CD documentation](./environments/dev/README.md) to learn more, otherwise follow the pre-requisites before continuing.

 * [Artifact Registry] for managing container images
 * [Cloud Run] for scalable serverless apps
 * [Cloud Firestore] for scalable serverless databases
 * [Secret Manager] for managing project secrets storage

+Follow the pre-requisites before continuing.
+If you want to learn more about CI/CD, check out our [documentation](#provision-a-cicd-pipeline).

 **Note:** The manual `gcloud` commands below will be automated in future iterations of this project.